ChristmasCatt/ChristmasCatt/README.md

 - 🎯 I would like to make my own company one day:)

-- ⚡ Currently working on AGLoader :)
+- ⚡ Currently working on LogicLab LTD :)

 - 🏆 I'm a student at school right now.
 I enjoy learning new things and expanding my knowledge on different subjects.